 During his career, Albert Viau recorded a number of songs under the pseudonym Jacques Dupont and composed under the pseudonyms Paul Marcil and Bill Caron.
 His company, Éditions Albert-Viau, published two songbooks: Six chansonnettes pour bambins et bambines (1954) and Six chansons enfantines (1958).
 Viau teamed up with Camille Andréa to compose a series of songs for the students of Studio Brasseur, the album Premier pas (Éditions Brasseur, MG-161-162, 1960).
 As well, he played a small role in the Quebec film Le père Chopin (1945).

 The archives of Albert Viau, which are held by the Société d'histoire de la Haute-Yamaska, include the following documents: the complete recordings, sheet music, and arrangements from Viau's treatment of the Cahiers de la Bonne Chanson; unpublished recordings of works interpreted for the program "Le réveil rural"; most of the sheet music used at concerts and on radio programs; concert and tour programs; newspaper clippings; a collection of the works of Théodore Botrel; and arrangements for sacred choir music.
 The Bibliothèque nationale du Québec, in Montréal, holds additional archives, in the form of sheet music and photographs.

 Source: Unpublished research notes by Robert Thérien, music researcher, Montréal

 Selected recordings available

-To find more recordings, go to Advanced Search.
-Enter in All Fields viau AND select in Digital Content MP3.
+To find more recordings, go to Search Virtual Gramophone.
+Enter in All fields viau AND under "Show advanced search options" select Digital content MP3.